-Subsequent to year-end, the Company amended the contractual terms for all of its LIBOR indexed exposures to incorporate SOFR and replaced its LIBOR interest derivatives used in cash flow hedging relationships with economically equivalent interest derivatives referencing SOFR.
-In respect to CDOR exposures, the syndicated credit agreement contains language regarding the discontinuation of CDOR and provides a mechanism for the introduction of a benchmark replacement.
+During the year ended December 31, 2022 and 2023, the Company amended the contractual terms for all of its LIBOR indexed exposures to incorporate SOFR and replaced its LIBOR interest derivatives used in cash flow hedging relationships with economically equivalent interest derivatives referencing SOFR.

+In respect to CDOR exposures, the syndicated credit agreement contained language regarding the discontinuation of CDOR and provided a mechanism for the introduction of a benchmark replacement.
+Subsequent to year-end, the Company amended the contractual terms for its CDOR indexed exposures to incorporate CORRA.
+As at